gargabhay1999/presecure/README.md

 # presecure
-Predict Virus in Your Area Using IBM Watsin Machine Learning Services
+Predict Virus in Your Area Using IBM Watson Machine Learning Services